qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/downloading.rst

 ---------------------

 For help on doing complex searches for samples go to :doc:`../redbiom`.
-Redbiom helps users find samples similar to their own and can be used both in Qiita and on the command line.
+Redbiom helps users find samples based on their metadata, a specific taxon or feature of interest via a simple Qiita GUI or the command line (more powerful).